soumendukrg/BME595_DeepLearning/Homework-03/README.md

  - The `build(([int] in, [int] h1, [int] h2, …, [int] out))` method initializes the network with input, hidden and output layers.
 It also initializes random *thetas* from a normal distribution (0 mean, 1/sqrt(layer_size) standard deviation).
 Additional dictionaries dE_dTheta, a, z have been created.
  - The `getLayer([int] layer)` method returns theta(layer)
  - The `forward([1D/2D FloatTensor] input)` method performs feed forward pass, computes the final output of the network using the inputs and initialized thetas.
- - The `backward([1D/2D FloatTensor] target, [string] loss)` method performs the back propagation pass to calculate dE_dTheta for different layers starting from the last layers and propagating towards the input layer.
+ - The `backward([1D/2D FloatTensor] target, [string] loss)` method performs the back propagation pass to calculate dE_dTheta for different layers starting from the last layer and propagating towards the input layer.
    - **BONUS**: Two different cost functions have been used in this method: *Mean Square Error(MSE)* and *Cross Entropy(CE) (Softmax + Negative Log Likelihood)*.
 The backward method can be called with either one of them from the `logic_gates.py` by passing argument `MSE` or `CE`.
  - The `updateParams([float] eta)` method performs the gradient descent method to update Theta using dE_dTheta computed in the `backward` method.